Overview

 A Growing and High-Quality Resource

-Maiden NI 43-101 compliant Mineral Resource Estimate completed Q1 2024 based on 2 potash specific drillholes covering a small part of the North Target.
+Updated NI 43-101 compliant Mineral Resource Estimate completed Q4 2025 based on 4 potash specific drillholes covering a small part of the North Target.
 Resources include carnallitite and sylvinite at North Target only, South Target not included.

-The potash layers are impressively thick, averaging 70 metres, and occur at depths between 230 and 520 metres.
+The potash layers are impressively thick, locally in excess of 100m, and occur at depths between 230 and 520 metres.
 Importantly, this estimate covers only the northern portion of the basin, the South Target remains largely untested, offering significant potential for further growth.

 Strong Economics and a Clear Path Forward